 Salkantay and Inca Trail Tour Operator: Inca Trail Machu Travel

-Crew: A Inca Trail Machu Representative in Cusco, a professional bilingual Tour Guide, a Cook and extra Porters for your personal belonging.
+Crew: A Inca Trail Machu Representative in Cusco, a professional bilingual Tour Guide, a Cook, extra Porters and horses for your personal belonging.

 Accomodation: 6x campsite.

 Meals: 6x breakfast, 6x lunch, 6x dinner, 6x afternoon tea